QuantLet/COP/COPdensitydaxreturn/README.md

-in green with degrees of freedom equal to 5 and the estimated Epanechnikov kernel density in blue with the bandwidth computed following that 0.9 times the minimum of the standard deviation and the interquartile range divided by 1.34 times the sample size to the negative one-fifth power, i.e. Silverman's rule-of-thumb.'
+in green with degrees of freedom equal to 5 and the estimated Epanechnikov kernel density in blue with the bandwidth computed following that 0.9 times the minimum of the standard deviation and the interquartile range divided by 1.34 times the sample size to the negative one-fifth power, i.e. Silverman''s rule-of-thumb.'

 Keywords: Epanechnikov, density, histogram, normal, student, kernel